-Benchmarks Exceeded: CalEPA Unit Risk, MOE Proposed AAQC
+Rationale for selection: CalEPA Unit Risk and MOE Proposed AAQC Benchmarks Exceeded

 Trichloroethylene is probably carcinogenic to humans.
 Individuals who are chronically exposed to low levels of trichloroethylene by inhalation, may experience an increased risk of liver, kidney or lung cancer.
 Chronic exposure may also lead to liver injury and acute central nervous system effects such as headaches and fatigue.